 The City selected these projects based on the needs and goals identified during the 2020-2024 Consolidated Plan process.
 These projects will support the needs of low-to-moderate income residents of the City and provide funding to address residents with unserved needs.
-The COVID-19 Pandemic and continued supply-chain related challenges hampered progress towards addressing underserved needs in the community, but the City worked to overcome these challenges as much as possible.
+The COVID-19 Pandemic and continued supply-chain related challenges hampered progress towards addressing underserved needs in the community in previous program years, but the City worked to overcome these challenges as much as possible.
+Additional challenges related to inflation will continue to be a challenge City staff works to overcome.
 AP-38 Project Summary